The Batman (TV series): Awards

 The Batman received Annie Award nominations for Annie Award for Best Animated Television Production in 2005 and 2006, and for Best Music in a Television Production in 2006.

 The Batman was nominated for 12 Daytime Emmy Awards during its five-year run, with a total of six wins.

 In 2005, it was nominated for Outstanding Special Class Animated Program, Outstanding Performer in an Animated Program (Kevin Michael Richardson as the Joker), Outstanding Music Direction and Composition, and Outstanding Sound Editing – Live Action and Animation (for which it won).

 In 2006, it was nominated and won Outstanding Special Class Animated Program and Outstanding Sound Editing – Live Action and Animation.

 In 2007, it was nominated for Outstanding Special Class Animated Program and won Outstanding Sound Editing – Live Action and Animation.

 In 2008, it was nominated for Outstanding Special Class Animated Program and Outstanding Performer in an Animated Program (Kevin Michael Richardson as the Joker), and won Outstanding Sound Editing – Live Action and Animation, and Outstanding Sound Mixing – Live Action and Animation.

 The Batman was also nominated for Motion Picture Sound Editors "Golden Reel Awards" for Sound Effects Editing in 2005, 2008, and 2009, winning in 2008.

 Reception

 IGN wrote that the series failed to win over diehard Batman fans the way Batman: The Animated Series did, but noted that it remained popular enough to last for five seasons.

-Over the years, retrospective reviews on the series have become more positive and it has become a cult classic among those who grew up with it.
+Over time, the overall reception of the series has become more positive and it has developed a cult following.